luhang-HPU/poseidon-docs/docs/Benchmark/Trident Installation.md

 ## Step 2: Install dependencies

 ### Cmake Variables
-Apps in Trindent are independent and depend on Poseidon and cmake provides an option for each application to compile or not.
+Apps in Trident are independent and depend on Poseidon and cmake provides an option for each application to compile or not.
 As follows:

 | CMake Variable | Type | Usage             | Default |
 | -------------- | ---- | ----------------- | ------- |